Committees

 The objectives of the SAC are to:

-• Discuss and review Institute IT security plans, policies, procedures, best practices, and standards written by the UTIA CISO using:
+• Discuss and review Institute IT security standards, procedures, and best practices written by the UTIA CISO using:

 • The IT policies of the University of Tennessee.

-• Discuss IT security policy drafts with leadership of the units or areas each member is representing.
+• Discuss IT security standard drafts with leadership of the units or areas each member is representing.

-• Recommend IT security policies for review by the Institute Executive Committee and approval by the Senior Vice Chancellor & Senior Vice President, UTIA CIO, and UTIA CISO.
+• Recommend IT security standards for review by the Institute’s Executive Committee and approval by the Senior Vice Chancellor & Senior Vice President; UTIA CIO; and UTIA CISO.

 • Advise the UTIA CISO in resolving concerns and disputes.

-• Encourage implementation of Institute-wide standards and processes to improve information security.
+• Encourage compliance with Institute-wide standards and processes to improve information security.

 • Engage the Institute community in open discussion of privacy and security concerns for purposes of general education.

-Voting membership of the SAC will be reviewed every year and membership may be changed, if necessary, according to the SAC Charter schedule.
+Voting membership of the SAC will be reviewed every year and membership may be changed, if necessary, according to the SAC Charter.
 The UTIA CISO is responsible for maintaining membership and will be available for advice, as well as for resolving concerns and disputes.

 The University of Tennessee Institute of Agriculture (UTIA or Institute) Technical Standards Committee (TSC) was formed to establish a baseline of technologies used by the Institute.
 In addition, the TSC maintains a technical standards model (TSM) used in the provision of IT solutions to meet the business needs of the Institute.